 Module 3 — The ReAct Pattern

-ReAct structures the loop into a visible trace of three repeating moves:
+ReAct organizes the agent loop into an explicit trace consisting of three recurring operations:

 - Thought — the agent reasons about what it still needs ("I need Tokyo's population first").